-Leaning Tower of Pisa height explained
+Leaning Tower of Pisa Height Explained

 The Leaning Tower’s height isn’t as simple as it sounds—thanks to its iconic tilt, one side stands taller than the other.
 Here's a closer look at the numbers, the physics behind the lean, and what it’s like to stand nearly 58 meters above Pisa.